Grsmto/simplebar/README.md

 Notice: IE10 doesn't support `MutationObserver` so you will still need to instantiate SimpleBar manually and call `recalculate()` as needed (or you can just use a polyfill for `MutationObserver`).

-If you want to support IE9 you will need polyfills for:
+If you want to support IE9 or apply SimpleBar on an SVG element on IE11, you will need a [polyfill for `classList`](https://github.com/eligrey/classList.js/blob/master/classList.js).
-- `classList`

 Or you can use SimpleBar v1.